 Zest up your cocktail with any of these suggestions.

 - Any citrus garnish, including a lime, orange, or grapefruit wheel, makes for an excellent garnish.

 - Pierce several cherries on a cocktail skewer.

 - Add a pineapple leaf or a pineapple wedge for a fruity touch.

 - Layer several garnishes together, such as an orange wheel with a cherry on a skewer beside a pineapple leaf.

-The Baltimore Zoo cocktail resides in the same family as the unforgettable, or maybe forgettable, boozy Long Island Iced Tea and the adios mother.
-The actual Baltimore Zoo is not the inspiration for the contents of the drink.
+The actual Baltimore Zoo (Maryland Zoo in Baltimore) is not the inspiration for the contents of the drink.
 Lore says Purdue University, located a mere 640 miles away, is the source of this outlandish cocktail.
-It makes sense that college students would be the ones to craft such a potent cocktail rather than a family-friendly zoo.
+It makes sense that a bunch of students came up with this boozy spectacle and not a family attraction.

 A Beast of a Drink

 Make no mistake, the Baltimore Zoo cocktail is a child of the 1990s cocktail era, like the lemon drop or the chilled-blue Long Island iced tea.
 With a long list of familiar suspects, this is one drink that you'll want to treat with a little respect.
-If you're the daring type, there's another mult-booze cocktail you should try - the walk me down drink.
+If you're the daring type, there's another multi-booze cocktail you should try — the walk-me-down drink.
 Just don't walk yourself down the same day you visit the Baltimore Zoo.
-Capisce?